sergioB79/theForge/site/forge/content/forge/persons/passed/e-f-schumacher.md

 SUBTITLE: The planner who walked out of the machine carrying a handful of soil

+INFO:
+A postwar insider who turned on his own discipline when its logic broke faith.
+He begins as a master of scale, then learns to speak the language of limits.
+His journey traces how economic expertise can mutate from salvation to structural harm.
+Read him as a record of rupture: a technician walking out, not a guru arriving.

 [You do not come to Schumacher for comfort; you come to watch a credentialed architect of the postwar order dismantle his own scaffolding and step into uncertainty.
 His work is not a manifesto but a record of fracture: from faith in scale to loyalty to limits, from growth as destiny to growth as danger.
 Approach him not as a saint of “small is beautiful,” but as a man who changed sides in the middle of history and left his old camp burning behind him.]

 🔥 WHAT MAKES IT FORGE MATERIAL?